GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### Other bets we placed

-We funded <a class="usa-link" href="{{ '/news/2024-selected-investments/' | url }}">18 brand new Phase One investments</a> this year – 17 of which aligned with at least one of our two investment themes.
+We funded <a class="usa-link" href="{{ '/news/2024-selected-investments/' | url }}">18 brand new Phase 1 investments</a> this year – 17 of which aligned with at least one of our two investment themes.

 Here are two good examples of investments we funded that align with our investment priorities: